Strenua/p4-xorg/README.md

 killall surfaceflinger zygote
 ```

-Tada, you micht be able to start X now.
+Tada, you might be able to start X now.
 Hopefully.
 Important: DO NOT REBOOT.
 Before you reboot or lose power or some such thing,

 ```